artefactual/atom-docs/user-manual/import-export/import-xml.rst

 6. To improve the default matching behavior (described in detail above:
    :ref:`actor-xml-matching`), you can provide further criteria to help AtoM find the correct match.
-You can limit the authority record matches to only those which have been linked to a specifc :term:`archival institution` as the maintainer - records that have no link to a repository, or to a different :term:`repository`, will be ignored.
+You can limit the authority record matches to only those which have been linked to a specific :term:`archival institution` as the maintainer - records that have no link to a repository, or to a different :term:`repository`, will be ignored.
 For more information on linking an authority record to a repository, see: :ref:`link-repo-actor`.

-   To limit your matches to authority records maintained by a specifc :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related institution.
+   To limit your matches to authority records maintained by a specific :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related institution.